brearenee/Hand-In-Hand/README.md

 This will build the images (if needed) and run the container and application.

-once container has started, head to http://localhost:3000/ in your browser.
+once the container has started, head to http://localhost:3000/ in your browser.
 And that's it!

 Note: nodemon has been installed with this program, so once any changes to a .js file are saved, the server will automatically refresh with the updates, allowing for easier development.

 ### Useful Commands
-if any changes to the Dockerfile or Compose file are pulled in/made, you will need to manually rebuilt the containers.
+if any changes to the Dockerfile or Compose file are pulled in/made, you will need to manually rebuild the containers.
 This is done with
 ```docker compose up --build```

 To stop the containers: (ctrl+C also works)